HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Algorithm and Training Details

 \subsection{Baselines}

 The baselines share the same code framework as HACMan.
 We discuss their differences with HACMan in this section.

-\textbf{Regress Contact Location.} Unlike HACMan, this baseline does not refer to the object surface for contact point selection.
-Instead, it directly predicts a location (dim=3) and a motion parameter (dim=3, delta-EE movement).
-For each action execution, the end-effector approaches the location, moves according to the motion parameters, and resets to the default pose.
-To improve the performance of this baseline, we map the contact location output to be within the bounding box of the object.
-Since the location output is no longer a point selected from the object surface, the surface normal vector used in HACMan becomes unavailable.
+\textbf{Regress Contact Location.} Unlike HACMan, this baseline does not use the object surface for contact point selection.
+Instead, it directly predicts a location (3 dimensions) and a motion parameter (3 dimensions, represented as a delta end-effector movement).
+For each action execution, the end-effector moves to the selected location, moves according to the motion parameters, and then resets to the default pose.
+To improve the performance of this baseline, we project the contact location output to be within the bounding box of the object.
+Thus, in this baseline, for a location output of the policy, a value of $0$ corresponds to the center of the object along a specific dimension, while $1$ and $-1$ represent the maximum and minimum boundaries of the bounding box along that dimension, respectively.
+Since the location output is no longer a point selected from the object surface, we can no longer use the surface normal vector to determine the approach direction as in HACMan.
 Instead, this baseline always approaches the location from the top at a height equal to the maximum side length of the object bounding box.

-\textbf{No Contact Location.} This baseline does not leverage the contact point concept - it only predicts a motion parameter (dim=3, delta-EE movement).
+\textbf{No Contact Location.} This baseline does not use the idea of a contact point.
+Instead, the policy only predicts a motion parameter (3 dimensions, represented as a delta end-effector movement).
 For each action execution, the end-effector moves according to the motion parameter starting from where it ends after the previous action, without resetting to the default pose.
 To reduce the exploration difficulties, we make two additional changes: 1) we always start the end-effector right above the object (at a height equal to the maximum side length of the object bounding box) at the beginning of an episode, and 2) we add an extra term to the reward function that penalizes the end-effector for being too far from the object,

 where $d_{min}$ is the minimum distance from the end-effector to the object point cloud vertices, and $\lambda_{dist}$ is the weight for this reward term.